Sivatech24/Measuring-Progress-Toward-AGI/writeup.md

 Dataset
 Dataset provenance
 All datasets and task generators are authored by the project team and included in the repository.
 No proprietary or third-party private datasets were used.
 Source files and generation scripts are located in the repository under /data and /generators.
-[REPLACE with exact paths from repo: e.g., data/fewshot_rules.csv, data/metacog_items.json, generators/create_attention_examples.py]

 Data format and columns
 Each task uses structured examples with explicit fields: